-We care for 20 young adults of mixed gender and disabilities across our three homes: Elizabeta House, St Mary and St Joseph, which are located in small rural villages in the Suceava district of Romania.
+We care for 20 young adults at two Homes for Life: Elizabeta House and St Mary, which are both located in small rural villages in the Suceava district of Romania in the north east.

 A childhood of neglect and restraint in the notorious Romanian state intuitions has meant the adults with learning disabilities in the FARA Family have had their ability to learn and to live an independent life greatly reduced.
 They are left with both mental and physical scars.